HardikSS8/Foodie/README.md

 # Foodie
 Foodie is a premium food delivery service with the mission to bring affordable and healthy to as many people as possible.

-Languages used : HTML, CSS, PHP, JAVASCRIPT
+Languages used : HTML, CSS, PHP, JAVASCRIPT, MySQL

 Tools used : Brackets, Phpmyadmin database